Comparing Sequential Forecasters: Anytime-Valid Inference for Average Forecast Score Differentials

-$H_0^\sfs(q, p)$ is defined analogously as $H_0^\sfs(q, p) : -\delta_i \leq 0 \; \forall i = 1, \dotsc, t$.
-In contrast to $H_0^\sfw$, $H_0^\sfs$ corresponds to saying that the first forecaster ($p$) is no better than the second forecaster ($q$) \emph{at every time step} $i = 1, \dotsc, t$.
-Thus, the strong null $H_0^\sfs$ implies the weak null $H_0^\sfw$, but not vice versa.
-The critical distinction here is that rejecting $H_0^\sfs(p, q)$ only tells us that the first forecaster outperformed the second one at some time step $i$, but it does not tell us if either was better over the rounds that we've observed.
-Notably, the recent work by \citet{henzi2021valid} provides sequential inference procedures for the strong one-sided null, contrasting with our approach that involves the weak version.
+$\calH_0^\sfs(q, p)$ is defined analogously as $\calH_0^\sfs(q, p) : \delta_t \geq 0, \; \forall t = 1, 2, \dotsc$.
+The recent work by~\citet{henzi2021valid} develops e-processes (defined in the next paragraph) and sequential tests for this null.
+In contrast to $\calH_0^\sfw$, $\calH_0^\sfs$ corresponds to saying that the first forecaster ($p$) is no better than the second forecaster ($q$) at \emph{every} time step $t = 1, 2, \dotsc$.
+Thus, the strong null $\calH_0^\sfs$ implies the weak null $\calH_0^\sfw$, but not vice versa.
+The critical distinction here is that rejecting $\calH_0^\sfs$ only tells us that $p$ outperformed $q$ at \emph{some} time step $t$, but it does not tell us if either was better on average over time.
+To give a concrete example, fix $k>2$ (say, $k=7$ indicating Sundays), and define

-Note that, in a sequential setting where inference can be made for every time step $t$, the two-sided versions of $H_0^\sfw$ and $H_0^\sfs$ would coincide as the strong two-sided null, as both versions would imply that $\delta_i = 0 \; \forall i = 1, \dotsc, t$ when applied over time.
-Importantly, the sequential test implied by our CS from Theorem~\ref{thm:main} is \emph{not} a test of the strong two-sided null but of two weak one-sided nulls, combined into one CS via a union bound.